Hours Sunday, April 20, 2025 |

 Donated to Special Collections (now Rare Books) from 2017-2020, this private library represents a lifetime of collecting any and all books about the American Civil War, with a strong emphasis on the Confederacy.
 There are 205 books and 12 maps from the May 1864 Battle of Spotsylvania.
 The oldest book in this collection is an 1863 book about Stonewall Jackson.
 This collection includes fiction and non-fiction by both the best-known Civil War historians and more obscure authors.
 Considering this collection and the other Civil War books in Special Collections, this topic is now the third strongest research collection.

-We collect the books written by Flagler College faculty, staff, and alumnus.
+The Institutional Repository are books written by Flagler College faculty and staff.
 Donated and signed copies are preferred.
 If donating is impossible, we are happy to support you through purchasing a copy.
 Please fill out the form below and email or Inter-Campus Mail the form to the Special Collections Librarian.

 The 87 books in this collection include five early-to late-20th century girls’ series books donated by Mrs. Miller’s granddaughter, a Flagler alum, Erin Miller, in 2018.
 Two of these series, Trixie Belden and Cherry Ames are nearly complete with a combination of true first editions and reprint copies.
 The other three series included in this donation are Nancy Drew, Judy Bolton, and Vicki Barr and also include true or suspected first editions and reprint copies.